AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 ---
 title: Create Site from Template
-description: Learn how to quickly create a new AEM site using a template.
+description: Learn how to quickly create a new AEM site using a site template.
 index: no
 hide: yes
 hidefromtoc: yes